ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/usage.rst

 ``rustfmt`` formats Rust code or checks if Rust code is well-formatted.

-Code is "well formatted" if it complies with the :ref:`formatting rules<configuration>`.
+Code is "well formatted" if it complies with the :ref:`Configuration`.

 ``rustfmt <file>...``
 ---------------------